stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 non-null miner continues to produce blocks in tenure _N_.
 They receive transaction fees, but no coinbase for tenure _N_.

+This proposal advocates for one additional change to ATC-C as described in the above report:  if a miner does not mine in at least five of the ten prior Bitcoin blocks, it has zero chance of winning.
+This requires a Bitcoin MEV miner to participate as an honest miner for the majority of blocks it produces, such that even if they pay a _de minimis_ PoX payout each time, they are still paying Bitcoin transaction fees to other miners.

+### Example

+The need for this additional tweak becomes apparent when considering the consequences for a real Bitcoin MEV miner who is active on the Stacks network
+today: F2Pool.

+Consider what happens to F2Pool, who spends 200 sats on PoX and zero sats on transaction fees for their block-commit.
+Suppose the median total BTC spend over the last ten Bitcoin blocks was 500,000 sats (about what it is right now).
+With ATC-C alone, their probability of winning sortition would be 200 / max(500,000, 200), or about 0.04% chance.
+The miner would need to send 2,500 such block-commits before winning a Stacks coinbase (worth about 500 USD).
+F2Pool had 13.89% of Bitcoin's mining power over the past three months, so it would take them about 4 months to win a single STX coinbase (which is a very long time horizon).
+Right now, it costs 22 sats/vbyte to get a Bitcoin transaction mined in the next Bitcoin block; this is what Stacks miners pay.
+A block-commit tx is about 250 vbytes, so that's 5500 sats, or about 1.41 USD with today's BTC price.
+So, F2Pool would lose money by MEV mining at their current rate if prices stay the same over those 4 months -- they'd forfeit about 3,525 USD in Bitcoin transaction fees (lost by excluding other Bitcoin transactions in order to include their block-commit) for a Stacks coinbase worth 500 USD.
+They'd have to pay about 1410 sats per block-commit just to break even, and they'd only recoup their investment on average once every 4 months.

+This by itself is not a significant improvement -- F2Pool would be required to go from paying 200 sats to 1410 sats.
+However, with this proposal's tweek, F2Pool would be required to _additionally_ win five Bitcoin blocks in a row in order to mine this cheaply.
+Given that they have 13.89% of the mining power today, the odds of this happening by chance are only 0.005%.
+Since this is unlikely -- about once every 20,000 Bitcoin blocks (once every 138.9 days) -- F2Pool would instead be required to send legitimate `block-commit` transactions in at least 50% of the Bitcoin blocks.
+In 87.11% of those, they would be paying the same transaction fees as every other Stacks miner.
+This alone would cost them $106.13 USD/day.
+With the additional _de minimis_ PoX payout, this rises to $212.25 USD/day.
+In other words, they would expect to pay
+$29,481.51 USD just to be able to mine one Stacks block for a _de minimis_ PoX payout.
+This is more expensive than mining honestly!

+If the largest Bitcoin mining pool -- Foundry USA, at 30% of the Bitcoin mining power -- wanted to become a Bitcoin MEV miner on Stacks, then the given parameter choice still renders this unprofitable.
+There is a 0.243% chance that they win five blocks in a row, and can thus mine a _de-minimis_ `block-commit` and be guaranteed to win.
+This happens about once every 2.85 days (every 411.5 Bitcoin blocks), so they'd be spending about $604.91 USD just to mine one Stacks block for free (which is not profitable either).

+## Financial Incentives and Security Budgets

+Miners remain incentivized to mine blocks because they earn STX by spending BTC.
+This dynamic is not affected by this change.

+Stackers have the new-found power to sign blocks in order to append them to the Stacks chain.
+However, some of them could refuse to sign, and ensure that no block ever reaches the 70% signature threshold.
+While this can happen by accident, this is not economically rational behavior -- if they stall the chain for too long, their STX lose their value, and furthermore, they cannot re-stack or liquidate their STX or activate PoX to earn BTC.

+Stackers may refuse to sign blocks that contain transactions they do not like, for various reasons.
+In the case of `stack-stx`, `delegate-stx`, and `transfer-stx`, users have the option to _force_ Stackers to accept the block by sending these transactions as Bitcoin transactions.
+Then, all subsequently-mined blocks _must_ include these transactions in order to be valid.
+This forces Stackers to choose between signing the block and stalling the network forever.

+Stackers who do not wish to be in this position should evaluate whether or not to continue Stacking.
+Furthermore, Stackers may delegate their signing authority to a third party if they feel that they cannot participate directly in block signing.

+That all said, the security budget of the chain is considerably larger in this proposal than before.
+In order to reorg the Stacks chain, someone must take control of at least 70% of the STX that are currently Stacked.
+If acquired at market prices, then at the time of this writing, that amounts to spending about
+$191 million USD.
+By contrast, Stacks miners today spend a few hundred USD per Bitcoin block to mine a Stacks block.
+Reaching the same economic resistence to reorgs provided by a signature from 70% of all stacked STX would take considerably longer.

 ## Future Work: Transaction Replay on Bitcoin Forks

 The Bitcoin chain can fork.
 This can be a problem, because Stacks transactions can be causally dependent on the now-orphaned Bitcoin state.
 For example, any Stacks transaction that uses `(get-burn-block-info?)` may have a different execution outcome if evaluated after the Bitcoin block state from which it was mined no longer exists.

 To recover from Bitcoin forks, and the loss of data that may result, this proposal calls for dropping any previously-mined but now-invalid Stacks transactions from the Stacks chain history, but re-mining the set of Stacks transactions which remain valid across the Bitcoin fork in the same order in which they were previously mined.
 That is, **transactions that were _not_ causally dependent on lost Bitcoin state would remain confirmed on Stacks, in the same (relative) order in which they were previously mined.**

-To do so, Stackers would first observe that a
-Bitcoin fork has occurred, and vote on which Bitcoin block(s) were orphaned (even if it means sending the orphaned data to each other, since not all Stacks nodes may have seen it).
+To do so, Stackers would first observe that a Bitcoin fork has occurred, and vote on which Bitcoin block(s) were orphaned (even if it means sending the orphaned data to each other, since not all Stacks nodes may have seen it).
 Once Stackers agree on the sequence of orphaned Bitcoin blocks, they identify which Stacks blocks would be affected.
 From there, they each replay the affected Stacks blocks' transactions in the same order, and in doing so, identify which transactions are now invalid and which ones remain valid.
 Once they have this subsequence of still-valid transactions, they advertise it to miners, and only sign off on Stacks blocks that include a prefix of this subsequence that has not yet been re-mined (ignoring `Coinbase`, `TenureChange`, and `TenureExtension` transactions).
 This way, the Stacks miners are compelled to replay the still-valid Stacks transactions in their same relative order, thereby meeting this guarantee.

 Importantly, this transaction replay feature is directed exclusively by Stacker and miner policy logic.
 It is not consensus-critical, and in fact cannot be because not all miners or Stackers may have even seen the orphaned Bitcoin state (which precludes them from independently identifying replay transactions; they must instead _work together_ to do so off-chain).
 Therefore, this feature's implementation can be deferred until after this SIP is ratified.

 # Backwards Compatibility